Should I Apply Lime, Seed or Fertilizer to My Lawn First?

 How Is Lime Used?

-Dolomitic lime is the most common type of lime sold for lawn applications and is sold in the form of either powder or pellets.
+Dolomitic lime is the most common type of agricultural lime sold for lawncare applications and is sold in the form of either powder or pellets.
 Lime powder is exactly what it sounds like: a fine, white powder you sprinkle over your lawn, garden or crop field.
-To apply lime powder to your lawn, you would typically use a drop spreader and tiller to ensure an even application when applying lime to your lawn.
+To apply lime powder to your lawn, you would typically use a drop spreader and tiller to ensure an even lime application.

 When lime is more finely ground, you have an increase in surface area of the lime.
 This increase in surface area results in quicker reaction time with the soil.